Vanessa Hudgens Shakes Her Stuff In Thong Swimsuit For Racy TikTok Video

 “The singing star went viral recently after she put her knockout legs on display while dancing on Tik Tok with [friend GG Magree],” the report noted.
 “They were recreating Cardi B and Megan Thee Stallion’s choreography from the WAP music video and Vanessa was praised for her moves.”

 The racy TikTok post shared this weekend was nothing new for the actress’s social media followers.
-She has spent the last few months polishing off her moves, including another clip where she and fellow High School Musical star Ashley Tisdale danced to the song “We’re All In This Together” from the hit Disney movie.
+She has spent the last few months polishing off her moves, including another clip where she and fellow High School Musical star Ashley Tisdale danced to the song, “We’re All In This Together,” from the hit Disney movie.

 Both actresses filmed their portions from the safety of their homes and stitched the final product together for another post that gained significant interest, getting more than 1.6 million likes on Instagram.